VAUTPL/Detecting-lines/README.md

    - Python 2.7.10 (or any later Python 2.x) (See Installation on OS X if using a Mac) [https://www.python.org/]
    - Numpy 1.8.0 (or any later Numpy)  [http://www.numpy.org/]

+#Installation on OS X
+Apple uses a prior version of Python that does not support the latest Python libraries.
+One work around is to install Python with Homebrew:
+$ brew install python